weltyj/SkyFill/Tutorial/SkyFill_tutorial_Sun_Model.md

 And our final image:
 ![sun3](pan02_v2sf_sun3.jpg "sun3")

-A small amout of editing in photoshop or darktable for the cloud and this will be a nice momento of a nice backpack, and I didn't have to haul along a tripod either!
+A small amount of editing in photoshop or darktable for the cloud and this will be a nice momento of a nice backpack, and I didn't have to haul along a tripod either!